NEONScience/NEON-Data-Skills/tutorials/Other/GEE/03_change_detection/3a_interannual_exploratory_analysis.md

 	<img src="https://raw.githubusercontent.com/NEONScience/NEON-Data-Skills/main/graphics/aop-gee/3a_change_detection/chm_diff_map_2021_2018.png" alt="CHM difference map, 2021-2018"></a>
 </figure>

-You can see some broad differences, but there also appear to be artifacts.
+You can see some broad differences, but there also appear to be some noisy artifacts.
 We can smooth out some of this noise by using a spatial filter.

 ```
 // Smooth out the difference raster (filter out high-frequency patterns)